 Though Wimbledon has the reputation of using a 33’ (10m) singles net for the lawn tennis court as an exception, it has no meaning to use a singles net for a court that has been prepared for both singles and doubles play.

 The net height for beach tennis is 5.9’ (1.8m) and 5.6’ (1.7m) for men and women respectively which is higher than tennis.

-The height of a pickleball net is 34” at the middle and 36” at the ends which are a bit lower than the height of a tennis net.
+The height of a pickleball net is 34” in the middle and 36” at the ends which is a bit lower than the height of a tennis net.